ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 to perform data correlation and Service Impact Assessment.
-Alarms can work as one of data sources of Network Incident Management and may be aggregated into a few network incidents by the correlation analysis, network service impact and Probable Root Causes may be determined during the incident process.
+Alarms can work as one of data sources of Network Incident Management and may be aggregated into a few network incidents by the correlation analysis, network service impact and Probable Root Causes may be determined during the Incident Process.

 Network Incident also contains some related alarms, if needed users can query the information of alarms by alarm management interface {{?RFC8632}}.